- Published on ·

 YoE, Titles, and Levels Oh My!

-tl;dr - I didn't put any job titles on my resume in my last job search.
+tl;dr - I didn't put any job titles on my resume in my latest job search.
 This post explains why.

 This year I went through a process I hadn't touched in almost 5 years: the job search.